MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/all-ai-builder-credits-have-been-consumed.md

    > [!NOTE]
    > This error is displayed in the **Error** panel on the flow run page and may be available in a flow error notification by email.

-1. The JSON in the AI Builder tile in error mentions one of the following:
+1. The Error Details of the AI Builder tile mentions one of the following:

    - Code="EntitlementNotAvailable"
    - Code="QuotaExceeded"